Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/README.md

 ## SalmonMD

 The Salmon Motion Detector runs simple background subtraction and erosion algorithms to cut up continuous video into more manageable clips.
+Depending on RAM or resources usage, this may not be able to run simultaneously with the salmon counting software and deep learning model, requiring a separate device such as a raspberry pi to perform the motion detection.

 See the [`salmonmd` folder](salmonmd) for step-by-step instructions.